Psyche Skinner is a psychologist with broad interests in the areas of literature, mythology, and technology.

-Some deer farms specifically breed for large antlers so they can sell them for trophy hunters more worried about the size of the rack than the skill it took to hunt the animal.
+Some deer farms specifically breed for large antlers so they can sell them to trophy hunters more worried about the size of the rack than the skill it took to hunt the animal.

-This endeavor of breeding for stags with disproportionately large antlers began in the 1930s, largely out of curiosity.
-But over the last few decades it has become a serious industry with the most extreme animals selling for very high prices.
+This endeavor of breeding stags with disproportionately large antlers began in the 1930s, largely out of curiosity.
+But over the last few decades, it has become a serious industry with the most extreme animals selling for very high prices.

-But many hunters who want fair hunts of fit animals are outraged by the deliberate breeding for freaks.
+But many hunters who want fair hunts of fit animals are outraged by the deliberate breeding of freaks.

 Example of a Farm-Bred Antler Freak

 Like many commentators, it seems to me that if hunting is to be seen as a contest of skill, not just a game to be won by the wealthy, freak antlers should be excluded from consideration.
 They would remain interesting curiosities, but not something to be encouraged or bred for.
-Not only in the interests of fairness but also because deer with excessive antlers experience poor health and welfare as a result-and because there distorted animals are known to escape and breed back into wild populations.
+Not only in the interests of fairness, but also because deer with excessive antlers experience poor health and welfare as a result, and because these distorted animals are known to escape and breed back into wild populations.

-However it must be recognized that this would create a difficulty in separating particularly fine specimens from mild-freaks as their exists a considerable grey area. but once purpose bred animals and those with recognizable injuries and disorders were excluded the number of disputed cases would probably be quite small.
+However, it must be recognized that this would create difficulty in separating particularly fine specimens from mild freaks as there exists a considerable grey area.
+But once purpose-bred animals and those with recognizable injuries and disorders were excluded, the number of disputed cases would probably be quite small.

 It could easily be argued that focusing on antlers is simply a destructive influence on hunting as it leads to hunts for farmed animals, non-use of hunted and animals, and removal of highly fit animals from the herd rather than culling less fit animals to the benefit of the herd.

 - Goss, R. J. "Tumor-like growth of antlers in castrated fallow deer: an electron microscopic study."
 Scanning microscopy 4, no. 3 (1990): 715-20.